-where $\bf{H}$ and $\bf{G}$ are $N \times N$ known coefficient matrices originating from the integration of the kernel functions on the boundary elements and ${\mathbf{\bar A}}$ is an $N \times M$ coefficient matrix originating from the integration of the kernel function on the domain elements; $\bf{u}$ and ${\bf{u}}_n$ are vectors containing the nodal values of the boundary displacements and their normal derivatives.
-Finally, $\bf{b}$ is the vector of the nodal values of the fictitious source at the $M$ domain nodal points. \\ For a second order differential equation the boundary condition is a relation of the form ${\delta _1}({\bf{x}})u + {\delta _2}({\bf{x}}){u_n} = h({\bf{x}},t)$, which after application at the $N$ boundary nodal points yields
+where $\bf{H}$ and $\bf{G}$ are $N \times N$ known as coefficient matrices originating from the integration of the kernel functions on the boundary elements and ${\mathbf{\bar A}}$ is an $N \times M$ coefficient matrix originating from the integration of the kernel function on the domain elements; $\bf{u}$ and ${\bf{u}}_n$ are vectors containing the nodal values of the boundary displacements and their normal derivatives.
+Also, $\bf{b}$ is the vector of the nodal values of the fictitious source at the $M$ internal nodal points. \\ For a second order differential equation, the boundary condition is a correlation of ${\delta _1}({\bf{x}})u + {\delta _2}({\bf{x}}){u_n} = h({\bf{x}},t)$; after applying it at the $N$ boundary nodal points yields

 where ${\pmb{\delta}}_1$ and ${\pmb{\delta}}_2$ are $N \times N$ known diagonal matrices and ${\bf{h}}(t)=$ $[ {h\left( {{x_{B{P_1}}},t} \right), \ldots ,}$ $h({x_{B{P_N}}},t){]^T}$ is a known boundary vector, where ${x_{B{P_j}}}$ are $N$ boundary nodal points.
 Eqs. \eqref{eq8} and \eqref{eq9} can be combined and solved for $\bf{u}$ and ${\bf{u}}_n$.
 This yields